eclairAB/eclairAB/README.md

 ### Hi there 👋

-I am a dynamic professional with a passion for JavaScript and PHP, complemented by a strong command of Docker, Linux, and Python.
-My expertise extends to crafting captivating WordPress websites, where I excel in both manual customization and programmatic theme editing.
-With a keen eye for detail and functionality, I specialize in tailoring layouts, optimizing plugin performance, and seamlessly integrating new features.
-My diverse skill set enables me to deliver tailored solutions, ranging from single-page applications to Web3-integrated websites.
-In addition, I bring extensive experience in editing WordPress plugins and themes, ensuring each project I undertake is characterized by innovation and excellence.
+I am a dynamic professional with a passion for JavaScript and PHP, specializing in Laravel, Vue.js, and React.
+I have a strong command of Docker, Linux, and Python.
+My expertise includes crafting captivating websites with both manual customization and programmatic theme editing.
+I excel in tailoring layouts, optimizing plugin performance, and integrating new features.
+My diverse skill set enables me to deliver tailored solutions, from single-page applications to Web3-integrated websites.
+I bring extensive experience in editing WordPress plugins and themes, ensuring innovation and excellence in every project.

 - 🔭 I’m currently working with AtCapacity
 - 💻 Open for Full time & freelancing opportunities